-When attackers hit their target, consumers run for cover, and state and federal agencies investigate, file and win legal claims in the millions of dollars.
-Hackers with malicious intent compromise tens of millions of credit cards, leading to hundreds of millions of dollars in costs.
+When attackers hit their targets, consumers flee, and state and federal agencies investigate, file and win legal claims in the millions of dollars.
+Malicious hackers can compromise tens of millions of credit cards, leading to hundreds of millions of dollars in costs.
 Breaches can cost C-level executives their jobs.
 Settlements require companies to institute additional security measures and undergo greater scrutiny.
 After a breach, years of negative press are almost guaranteed, and damage control is critical.

 These costs are driving organizations to adopt real-time incident response techniques that limit damage and reduce recovery time and costs.
 Generally, the better the incident response process, the better the outcome will be.

-Failing at incident response can happen in many ways, however, which can add to the losses.
-KPMG published the report "10 common cyber incident response mistakes" for federal agencies.
-To avoid such mistakes, organizations should look to credible incident response frameworks.
-Organizations can then use the frameworks to refine an incident response plan, avoid response missteps and cap the casualties of the next breach.
+Failing at incident response can happen in many ways, which can add to the losses.
+To avoid making mistakes during incident response, organizations should look to credible incident response frameworks.
+Organizations can use these frameworks to refine an incident response plan, avoid response missteps and cap the casualties of the next breach.

 Incident response framework vs. incident response plan

 A framework provides a conceptual structure.
-An incident response framework provides a structure to support incident response operations.
+An incident response framework, therefore, provides a structure to support incident response operations.
 A framework typically provides guidance on what needs to be done but not on how it is done.
-A framework is also loose and flexible enough to allow elements to be added or removed as necessary to satisfy a particular organization or constituency.
+A framework is also loose and flexible to let elements be added or removed as necessary to satisfy a particular organization or constituency.

-Working together, the framework suggests logical elements that should be included in a plan.
-A plan includes those elements, as well as elements of mission, services, people, process, technology and facilities.
+Plans and frameworks should work together.
+The framework suggests logical elements to include in a plan, while a plan includes those elements, as well as elements of mission, services, people, process, technology and facilities.

 With these distinctions in mind, it helps to understand three of the most well-known incident response frameworks to determine the best approach for your organization.

 The quality of incident response largely depends on incident response preparation.
-In this preparation phase of the lifecycle, all the components needed to respond effectively to a computer security incident are identified, created or acquired.
+The first phase of the lifecycle involves identifying, creating or acquiring all the components needed to respond effectively to a computer security incident.

 Preparation includes the following: